Nandu-ramineni/Nandu-ramineni/README.md

 # 💫 About Me:
+Hi👋 Myself Nandu Varma Ramineni from Hyderabad.
 Proficient in Full Stack MERN development with expertise in web development and graphic design.
-Eager to apply academic trainingand hands-on experience to contribute effectively to dynamic digital projects.
+Eager to apply academic training and hands-on experience to contribute effectively to dynamic digital projects.
 Dedicated to expanding knowledge in JavaScriptframeworks and delivering innovative solutions in a collaborative environment.

 ## 🌐 Socials: